Paint Sheens explained by designed living idaho falls

 Where to use it: High traffic areas or as a decorative statement (kitchens, bathrooms, molding, millwork, doors, walls)

-Blended Finish
+Blended Paint Finish

 If there is a sheen that is not quite working for you, consider mixing paint sheens to create the perfect balance you’re looking for.